Understanding the Math of Correspondence Analysis

 Singular values, eigenvalues, and variance explained

-In the previous two sections I described the relationship between the coordinates on the map and the indexed residuals.
-In this section I am going to explain how the coordinates are computed from the indexed residuals.
+In the previous two sections, I described the relationship between the coordinates on the map and the indexed residuals.
+In this section, I am going to explain how the coordinates are computed from the indexed residuals.

-The first step in computing the coordinates is to do an near-magical bit of mathematics called a Singular Value Decomposition (SVD).
-I have had a go at expressing this in layperson’s language in my post An Intuitive Explanation of the Singular Value Decomposition (SVD): A Tutorial in R, which works through the same example that I have used in this post.
+The first step in computing the coordinates is to do a near-magical bit of mathematics called a Singular Value Decomposition (SVD).
+I have had a go at expressing this in layperson's language in my post An Intuitive Explanation of the Singular Value Decomposition (SVD): A Tutorial in R, which works through the same example that I have used in this post.

 The code that I used for performing the SVD of the indexed residuals is shown below.
 The first line computes Z, by multiplying together each of indexed residuals by the square root of their corresponding expected values.
 This seems a bit mysterious at first, but two interesting things are going on here.

 First, Z is a standardized residual, which is a rather cool type of statistic in its own right.
 Second, and more importantly from the perspective of correspondence analysis, what this does is cause the singular value decomposition to be weighted, such that cells with a higher expected value are given a higher weight in the data.
 As often the expected values are related to the sample size, this weighting means that smaller cells on the table, for which the sampling error will be larger, are down-weighted.
 In other words, this weighting makes correspondence analysis relatively robust to outliers caused by sampling error, when the table being analyzed is a contingency table.